January 15, 2021

 - Please practice social distancing and maintain a minimum 6-foot distance from others.
 We have floor marking in place and ask that only the member performing the transaction enter the branch.

 - Germ guards have been installed on behalf of our members and our employee’s personal safety.
 All parties are asked to remain behind germ guards during transactions.
 Branch sanitation and cleaning measures are also in effect.

-- All public restrooms, water fountains and soda machines are closed.
-The COINTSTAR machine at our Mt.
+- The COINTSTAR machine at our Mt.
 Moriah branch is also not available.

 We apologize for the inconveniences of these measures and appreciate your understanding and cooperation.
 You are valued and we appreciate your membership!

 On April 24th, the Federal Trade Commission issued an updated publication: FTC sends COVID-related warnings to marketing companies:

 A business opportunity that promises you can work from home, earn lots of money, and enjoy a lavish lifestyle?
 Sounds tempting, particularly now, when so many people are out of work because of the Coronavirus pandemic.
 But letters the FTC sent today to ten multi-level marketing companies are a reminder to research an MLM business before investing your money and your time.

 The FTC’s LETTERS TELL COMPANIES to immediately stop their distributors from telling people that they’re likely to get rich by investing in the business.
 They also demand the companies immediately stop all claims that their products can treat or prevent COVID-19, as there’s no evidence or scientific testing supporting claims that those products can help prevent or treat the disease.
 READ ARTICLE